davidroyer/vue2-editor/README.md

 1. It passes the file to be handled however you need
 2. The Editor instance
 4. The cursor position at the time of upload so the image can be inserted at the correct position on success

+**NOTE** In addition to this example, I have created a [new example repo](https://github.com/davidroyer/vue2editor-images) demonstrating this new feature with an actual server.

 ```html
 <template>